The Moral Argument for God

 Objective moral values exist.
 If they do, they require a transcendent foundation - God.
 Without God, morality reduces to subjective human preference.

-The Moral Argument claims that objective moral values - things that are genuinely right or wrong regardless of anyone’s opinion - require God as their foundation.
-If torturing innocent children is objectively wrong and not merely culturally disapproved, there must be a transcendent moral lawgiver who grounds that objectivity.
+The Moral Argument says objective moral values - things that are really right or wrong regardless of opinion - need God as their foundation.
+If torturing innocent children is objectively wrong and not merely culturally frowned on, there must be a transcendent moral lawgiver behind that objectivity.
 Immanuel Kant developed the first systematic version in 1788, C.S.
-Lewis popularized it in Mere Christianity, and William Lane Craig is its leading contemporary defender.
-The argument scores 30/100 for soundness because both premises are seriously contested by secular moral philosophy.
+Lewis popularized it in Mere Christianity, and William Lane Craig is its leading modern defender.
+We score it 30/100 for soundness because both premises are seriously contested by secular moral philosophy.

 The Core Argument